Why Incorporate in Wyoming

 Wyoming passed marketplace nexus in July of 2019.
 If you were an Amazon seller after July 2019, Amazon collects and remits sales tax on your behalf, and sales tax registration is NOT required.

-The Wyoming Department of Revenue has summarized the sales tax situation for Amazon sellers by saying:
+The Wyoming Department of Revenue has summarized the sales tax situation for Amazon or Walmart sellers by saying:

-“If you are selling on Amazon, you will not qualify for an exemption certificate in Wyoming since Amazon will be the vendor.
+“If you are selling on Amazon or Walmart, you will not qualify for an exemption certificate in Wyoming since Amazon or Walmart will be the vendor.
 You don’t even meet a vendor’s definition, so you would not qualify for the exemption.
-You do not need to register for sales tax since Amazon is the one collecting the tax.”
+You do not need to register for sales tax since Amazon or Walmart is the ones collecting the tax.”

-The exception for Amazon sellers.
-If you are selling on Amazon and your website or a Shopify store and cross economic nexus with either $100K or 200 transactions, registration for sales tax is required.
+The exception for Amazon or Walmart sellers.
+If you are selling on Amazon or Walmart and your website or a Shopify store and cross economic nexus with either $100K or 200 transactions, registration for sales tax is required.